A bill to amend part B of the Individuals with Disabilities Education Act to provide full Federal funding of such part.

 Length: 12 pages

-This bill was introduced on July 21, 2011, in a previous session of Congress, but was not enacted.
+This bill was introduced on July 21, 2011, in a previous session of Congress, but it did not receive a vote.

 Sep 8, 2009